IvanJukonis/IvanJukonis/README.md

 ### Current State:
 I am currently on the lookout for exciting job opportunities, with a particular interest in roles related to the MERN stack (MongoDB, Express, React, and Node.js).
-My enthusiasm for learning drives me to explore and embrace new technologies beyond my current expertise.
+My main goal is to continuously expand my knowledge, and that's why I am always eager to learn and explore new technologies.

 ### Education:
 I am in the final stage of completing my degree in Computer Systems Engineering at Universidad Abierta Interamericana (UAI), with only one subject remaining before obtaining my degree.
 Additionally, I hold the First Certificate and possess a high level of proficiency in English.